Workshops and consultations

 - the OOHC governance structure and role of the OOHC Reform Program Board

 - the Independent Reference group (IRG), their membership and role in progressing the OOHC Reform Program

 - key achievements and decisions made in 2019

 - information on how you can be involved in engagement activities.

-The session was recorded to ensure all interested parties have access to the information.
-The video and a one-page overview will be available on this web page by the end of January 2020.
+Video: The session was video recorded to ensure all interested parties have access to the information.

-Right-click on any link below and select "Save link as" to download the presentation.
+Right-click on any link below and select "Save link as" to download.